 The primary index deteriorates performance only if the distribution is skewed.
 No maintenance is needed.

-A secondary index deteriorates performance because it is mapped in a sub table, which must be maintained with every UPDATE and INSERT statement.
-This means that a secondary index should only be created if it is also used!
+A secondary index deteriorates performance because it is mapped in a sub-table, which must be maintained with every UPDATE and INSERT statement.
+This means we should only create a secondary index if it is also used!

-Row-level partitioning is only available for the primary index.
+Row-level partitioning is only available for the Teradata primary index.

-The rows are sorted by a rowhash of the primary index of an unpartitioned table.
+A rowhash of the primary index of an unpartitioned table sorts the rows.
 If the table is partitioned, it is sorted by rowhash after the rows have been assigned to the correct partitions.

 For a non-unique secondary index, the rows can be sorted by the rowhash or value (INTEGER datatype only).
 The unique secondary index can only be sorted by rowhash.